KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FF-multigeiger by shin10](https://github.com/shin10/MMM-FF-multigeiger)

-1. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `dataFetcher.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `axios` in file `dataFetcher.js`: Replace it with built-in fetch.
+1. Recommendation: Found `axios` in file `dataFetcher.js`: Replace it with built-in fetch.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-8. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger-charts.scss`: Replace it with `MagicMirror²`.
-9. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger-list-horizontal.css`: Replace it with `MagicMirror²`.
-10. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger-list-horizontal.scss`: Replace it with `MagicMirror²`.
-11. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger-list-vertical.css`: Replace it with `MagicMirror²`.
-12. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger-list-vertical.scss`: Replace it with `MagicMirror²`.
-13. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger.css`: Replace it with `MagicMirror²`.
-14. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger.scss`: Replace it with `MagicMirror²`.
-15. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-process-stats by shin10](https://github.com/shin10/MMM-FF-process-stats)